kiegroup/process-migration-service/README.md

 #### Defining KIE Servers

-The right way to configure the connection to one or more KIE Servers in order to perform the migrations, a list of kieservers should exist in the configuration file.
+The right way to configure the connection to one or more KIE Servers in order to perform the migrations, a list of KIE servers should exist in the configuration file.
+[Example](./examples/kieservers.yml)

 ```yaml
 kieservers: